particle-iot/docs/src/content/reference/datasheets/m-series/m-hat-datasheet.md

 USB-C can be used for powering the M-HAT and the Raspberry Pi.

-This USB-C connector also provides USB access to the M.2 SoM for programming over USB or accessing the Particle USB serial debug.
+This USB-C connector also provides USB access to the Particle M.2 SoM for programming over USB or accessing USB serial debug.

 It is recommended that you use this USB-C connector instead of the one on the Pi, as the Pi may not provide sufficient power for the cellular modem unless also used with a battery.
 You should not connect both